-(Note, added 21 March 2015: I said certain things of secular feminism here that is true of the large percentage of secular feminists who are liberal feminists.
+(Note, added 21 March 2015: I said certain things of secular feminism here that applies to the large percentage of secular feminists who are liberal feminists.
 But radical feminists, another group of secular feminists, speak out against sadism and the sexualisation of inequality.)
+(Other note: Trigger warning: BDSM)

 Two groups, one Orwellian message